 In October 2015 the new Consumer Rights Act 2015 came into force.
-This new act consolidated many previous consumer laws, such as the Sale of Goods Act, into one law and provided greater protections for the consumer.
-From a huge amount of feedback, I’ve received it would appear that three years later many traders are either claiming to not know the new (or now not so new) laws or are simply ignoring it.
+This new Act consolidated many previous consumer laws, such as the Sale of Goods Act, into one law and provided greater protections for the consumer.
+From a huge amount of feedback I have received, it would appear that three years later many traders are either claiming to not know the new (or now not so new) law, or are simply ignoring it.
 Here’s what readers have been telling me:

 Paul from Devon purchased a sofa and made his decision after seeing the same model in the showroom.
 When his sofa arrived, it was not the same as the showroom model.
 The retailer said that it was the ‘revised’ version and that they had fulfilled their contractual obligations.

-This was wrong, the Consumer Rights Act makes is very clear, goods must match a sample shown to the consumer, except to the extent that any differences between the sample and the goods are brought to the consumer’s attention before the contract is made
+This was wrong.
+The Consumer Rights Act makes is very clear that goods must match a sample shown to the consumer, except to the extent that any differences between the sample and the goods are brought to the consumer’s attention before the contract is made.

 Richard from London downloaded a game online.
 The game kept crashing so he contacted the company that sold it to him online.
 They told him he had no rights as they had fulfilled their end of the bargain by allowing him to download.

-Clearly more needs to be done to both educate traders on the Consumer Rights Act and to enforce its provisions.
-Shoppers who have problems with this should ask if the retailer is a member of RetailADR or the Furniture Ombudsman, both independent alternative dispute resolution providers that work with many retailers.
+Much more needs to be done to both educate traders on the Consumer Rights Act, and to enforce its provisions.
+Shoppers who have problems with this should ask if the retailer is a member of RetailADR or the Furniture Ombudsman.
+Both are independent alternative dispute resolution providers who work with many retailers.